isomerpages/sndgo-corp/media-hub/speeches/_posts/2020-09-16-sg-apple-collaboration-on-lumihealth.md

 ---
 layout: post
-title:  SG-Apple Collaboration on Lumi
+title:  SG-Apple Collaboration on LumiHealth
 permalink: /media-hub/speeches/sg-apple-collaboration-on-lumihealth-2020
 ---

-# DPM Heng on the Announcement of the SG-Apple Collaboration on Lumi
+# DPM Heng on the Announcement of the SG-Apple Collaboration on LumiHealth

 Around the world, countries are grappling with COVID-19.
 Digital technology is playing a key role in safeguarding our people.
 The use of the TraceTogether app in Singapore to support contact tracing is one example.